![]() |

 Fast forward to 1958, in a display recounting effects of a huge tsunami triggered by an Alaskan landslide.
 Its 1,700-foot wave -- the largest ever recorded -- inundated five square miles of land and cleared thousands of trees.

-Another catastrophe occurred on the Amalfi coast, where we've many times visited.
+Another catastrophe occurred in Europe on the Amalfi coast, where we've many times visited.
 In its maritime republic days, it was a thriving port with a wealthy population of 70,000.

 That was until 1343 when it was wiped out.
 A massive earthquake under the Tyrrhenian Sea sparked a devastating tsunami along southern Italy's coast.
 Amalfi’s harbor and its boats were destroyed; the lower town fell into the sea.
 A once thriving city shrank to a village of 6,000, ending Amalfi's days as a sea power.